linyongver/PersaonalWeb/_pages/about.md

   <br /> IEEE Transactions On Power Delivery

+# Selected Awards
+- National Scholarship  * 3 (1.8%, by China’s Ministry of Education), 2010, 2011 and 2015
+- Hong Kong PhD Fellowship Scheme(HKPFS) Award
+- Outstanding Graduate of Zhejiang Province(2.5%, by Zhejiang Province’s Ministry of Education), 2013
+- Nomination for Zhu Kochen scholarship(0.5%, Highest Student Honor in Zhejiang University), 2013
+- Meritorious Winner, The Mathematical Contest in Modeling(International MCM), 2012

 # Experiences
 - **the Hong Kong University of Science and Technology**
   <br />PhD Student